-Different people enjoy different things, which is why incorporating Points, Badges, and Leaderboards alone is generally not a great solution to improve team morale.
-It mainly motivates one of four player types, making up on average only about 10% of your total workforce.
+Different people enjoy different things.
+That is why incorporating Points, Badges, and Leaderboards alone is generally not a great solution to improve team morale.
+It mainly motivates one of the four-player types, making up on average only about 10% of your total workforce.
 In order to succeed at gamification at work, you need to aim to motivate much more than 10% of your employees.
 The first step is to understand what motivates your players.

 Knowing what motivates your workforce, and where they fall in this classification of player types, will help you focus your efforts more productively when designing a more playful work environment.
 Ideally, however, try to cater for all types of your design.